luizaandradeti/azure-aks-kubernetes-java-redis/README.md

 > The context of these perdonal studies is strictly technical.

 > There is no interest whatsoever in addressing political and religious issues.

-Please do not use any terms out of context.
+> Please do not use any terms out of context.

+>  Not finished

 [![My Skills](https://skillicons.dev/icons?i=azure,java,redis,kubernetes,docker,spring)](https://skillicons.dev)